Skip to main content

 • Have you identified the most appropriate lawful basis for your processing?

-• Do you need to use special category information?
+• Do you need to use special category data?
 What alternatives have you considered?
 Can you achieve your purpose in a less intrusive way?

 • Do you need to use profiling or automated decision-making?